 \begin{Th} Let $x\in \ca^{\N}$ be RAP along $\Nk$.
 There exists a measure $\mu$ for which $x$ is quasi-generic along $\Nk$ and the corresponding measure preserving system $(X_x,\mu,S)$ is ergodic and has rational discrete spectrum. \end{Th}

 Note that \cref{thm_orb-clos-of-rat} follows immediately from \cref{t:Benji}, if we put $N_k=k$ for all $k\geq 1$.

 \begin{Remark} Some special cases of \cref{t:Benji} are known.
 It is shown in \cite{MR3055764,sarnak-lectures} -- in the context of the squarefree subshift $(X_\sqfree,S)$ -- that the characteristic function of the set of squarefree numbers is generic for a measure which yields a measure preserving system with rational discrete spectrum.
 This result has been generalized to arbitrary sets of $\sB$-free numbers $\cf_\sB$ (see \cite{Ab-Le-Ru,Ba-Ka-Ku-Le}).
-Also, for regular Toeplitz sequences it is shown in \cite[Section 4]{MR0255766} that the corresponding Toeplitz system has discrete spectrum (with respect to the unique invariant measure).
-The fact that these systems not only have discrete spectrum but actually rational discrete spectrum follows from \cref{t:Benji}. \end{Remark}
+Also, for regular Toeplitz sequences it is shown in \cite[Section 4]{MR0255766} that the corresponding Toeplitz system has rational discrete spectrum (with respect to the unique invariant measure). \end{Remark}

 The proof of \cref{t:Benji} hinges on four lemmas.
 The first two lemmas, namely \cref{l:asympdenswords} and \cref{qge2}, are needed to prove that any RAP sequence is generic for an invariant probability measure. \cref{p:Benji1} shows that the measure obtained this way is ergodic.
 Finally, \cref{l:benmar1} proves that the corresponding system has rational discrete spectrum.
 We conclude this subsection by combining these four lemmas to give a proof of \cref{t:Benji}.